-- In response to a serious breach of the school's Behaviour Policy. - If allowing the pupil to remain in school would seriously harm the education or welfare of other people or the pupil themselves in the school.
+- In response to a serious breach of the school's Behaviour Policy. - If allowing the pupil to remain in school would seriously harm the education or welfare of other people or the pupil themselves in

-Exclusion from school in any form will be a last resort.
 Where exclusion, either fixed term or permanent, is considered appropriate and/or necessary, we will refer to our Exclusion Policy, a copy of which is available on request from the school office.